Benefits and financial support for students

-If you’re already claiming income-related benefits and want to start a higher education course, you should ask your local Social Security / Jobs & Benefits office how this will affect your benefits.
+If you’re already claiming income-related benefits and want to start a higher education course, you should ask your local Jobs and Benefits office how this will affect your benefits.

 If you’re currently at university or college, a student adviser will be able to help you work out if you qualify for any benefits.